-Device Monitoring Using Internet of Things
+Device Monitoring in Brisbane Using Internet of Things

 The Internet of Things (IoT) has become more prevalent in our everyday lives and businesses, to the point where we all use it in some form or another.
 The IDC (International Data Corporation) estimates that by 2025 there will be 41.6 billion connected IoT devices.
 Broadly speaking, IoT refers to all devices that are connected to the internet.
 But if we want to be more specific we’d say it defines devices that are connected to each other and ‘talk’ to each other.
 They gather data, they share it, analyse it and prompt necessary actions based on the data.
 The levels of automation achieved from this could be explosive in terms of efficiency and productivity, provided the data is monitored, communicated and acted upon correctly.

 Today we’re going to look at how how Smile IT is developing an Internet of Things device monitoring platform in Brisbane which can be used to gather data and prompt actions.

 IoT monitoring devices can collect many different types of information.
 The range of applications are pretty much endless when it comes to business functions.
 Some examples are:

 – You can monitor the rate of consumption of consumables for example, and automate the repurchasing when supplies are low.

 – Temperature-sensitive environments can be kept at a constant temperature and monitored over time to chart the temperature variations.